 - 48. Match fixing is a serious threat to tennis.
 Once admitted to or proven, match fixing is a deliberate, intentional offense that threatens competition by eliminating the uncertainty which is at the heart of professional tennis. - 49.
 The imposition of a lenient sanction would defeat the purpose of the TACP.
 However, any sanction imposed must both be proportional to the offense and consistent with the sanctions imposed in similar cases to ensure consistency.
-There are six (6) charges against CP under the 2017 TACP and 2018 TACP which are summarised at paragraph 11 above. - 50.
-The Guidelines provide that where there are multiple Corruption Offenses, in the interests of efficiency, they should be taken together in in one concurrent sanctioning process -i.e., a single sanction is imposed.

-51. Section H.1 TACP 2024 provides that:
+There are six (6) charges against SE under the 2017 TACP and 2018 TACP which are summarised at paragraph 11 above. - 50.
+The Guidelines provide that where there are multiple Corruption Offenses, in the interests of efficiency, they should be taken together in in one concurrent sanctioning process -i.e., a single sanction is imposed. - 51.
+Section H.1 TACP 2024 provides that:

-- H.1.
-Except as provided in Sections F.5., F.6., and F.7., the penalty for any Corruption Offense shall be determined by the AHO in accordance with the procedures set forth in Section G, and may include: - H.1.a With respect to any Player, (i) a fine of up to \$250,000 plus an amount equal to the value of any winnings or other amounts received by such Covered Person in connection with any Corruption Offense; (ii) ineligibility from Participation in any Sanctioned Events for a period of up to three years unless permitted under Section H.1.c.; and (iii) with respect to any violation of Section D.1, clauses (c)-(p), Section D.2. and Section F., ineligibility from Participation in any Sanctioned Events for a maximum period of permanent ineligibility unless permitted under Section H.1.c.
+Except as provided in Sections F.5., F.6., and F.7., the penalty for any Corruption Offense shall be determined by the AHO in accordance with the procedures set forth in Section G, and may include:

+H.1.a With respect to any Player, (i) a fine of up to \$250,000 plus an amount equal to the value of any winnings or other amounts received by such Covered Person in connection with any Corruption Offense; (ii) ineligibility from Participation in any Sanctioned Events for a period of up to three years unless permitted under Section H.1.c.; and (iii) with respect to any violation of Section D.1, clauses (c)-(p), Section D.2. and Section F., ineligibility from Participation in any Sanctioned Events for a maximum period of permanent ineligibility unless permitted under Section H.1.c.

-- 52. CP did not provide a substantive answer to the detailed charges in the Notice and did not request a hearing before the deadline for doing so.
-He is deemed to have accepted liability for each of the above charges under Section G.1.e.ii, as confirmed by the AHO on 17 September 2024. - 53.
-The case against CP arose out of a previous investigation by Belgian authorities who uncovered a scheme to fix professional tennis matches globally, orchestrated by an organised criminal network with ties to Armenia and Belgium.
-The Player is said to have contrived the outcome of two (2) tennis matches which were accompanied by either: (i) payments made to CP by persons associated with the aforementioned criminal network or (ii) suspicious bets, flagged by Sportsradar to the ITIA. - As stated above, the ITIA has recommended a fine of US\$10,000 and a ban of around four (4) years.
+52. SE has not provided an answer to the Notice and is deemed to have accepted liability for each of the above charges under Section G.1.e.ii, as confirmed by the AHO on 17 September 2024.

+- 53. The case against SE arose out of a previous investigation by Belgian authorities who uncovered a scheme to fix professional tennis matches globally, orchestrated by an organised criminal network with ties to Armenia and Belgium.
+The Player is said to have contrived the outcome of two (2) tennis matches which were accompanied by either: (i) payments made to SE by persons associated with the aforementioned criminal network or (ii) suspicious bets, flagged by - 54.
+As stated above, the ITIA has recommended a fine of US\$10,000 and a ban of four (4) years.
 The AHO is not bound by the sanction recommended by the ITIA and may impose appropriate, just, and proportional sanctions pursuant to the TACP and the Guidelines, bearing in mind the circumstances of the individual case. - 55.
 AHOs retain full discretion in relation to the sanction imposed.
 However, the application of the Guidelines promotes fairness and consistency in sanctioning across tennis.
 Therefore, the AHO has followed the Guidelines to reach her decision. - 56.
-The Guidelines set out a five step-process to determine the appropriate sanction as follows: - (a) Determining the offense category; - (b) Starting point and category range; - (c) Consideration of reduction for early admissions;

-- (d) Consideration of other factors which may merit a reduction including substantial assistance; and - (e) Setting the amount of the fine (if any).
+The Guidelines set out a five step-process to determine the appropriate sanction as follows: - (a) Determining the offense category; - (b) Starting point and category range; - (c) Consideration of reduction for early admissions; - (d) Consideration of other factors which may merit a reduction including substantial assistance; and - (e) Setting the amount of the fine (if any).